CollinM/asap-sas/doc/LAB-NOTEBOOK.md

 1 controls the size of the input vector and the size of the raw record inputs.
 2 and 3 control the amount of data fed into the network for each record, as the network sees it, and the total quantity of data.
 4 controls model complexity.
 5 and 6 control under-/over-fitting and training speed.
 Suffice to say that I was building my intuition about these parameters and their good and bad values as I was performing experiments.

+Chunking the records is accomplished by taking the bag of words representation of the record (N words = N 1-hot vectors) and make slice copies with the size given in "chunk length/size".
+After each slice is taken, the starting index of the slice is incremented by "chunk step size", then another sliced is taken, until there is no data remaining.
+Slices that are too short, are padded with all-zero vectors.

-Result files are similar to prior experience, except the pipelines/models are not pickled to due to greater complexity and the integration work required.
+Result files are similar to prior experiments, except the pipelines/models are not pickled due to greater complexity and the integration work that would be required.
 Furthermore, the pickled models from prior experiments did not prove to be especially useful after the results were obtained.
-Because these models are much more expensive to train (20-30 minutes per experiment, instead of <2 minutes), I have run fewer of them and with greater parameter variation in order to explore more of the parameter space in a limited time.
-The following experiments were not necessarily performed in the order presented.
-Some were run in parallel.
+Because these models are much more expensive to train (20-30+ minutes per experiment, instead of <2 minutes), I have run fewer of them and with greater parameter variation in order to explore more of the parameter space in a limited time.
+The following experiments were not necessarily performed in the order presented, some were run in parallel.

 For the experiments in the following table, chunk length = 10, chunk step size = 5, LSTM size = 512.